Curriculum Information 2020

 Our curriculum increases pupil understanding about the world around them and prepares them to live in the 21st century.
 It helps pupils become effective citizens through an understanding of important historical events and ideas, exploring different points of view and promotes British Values.

 Pupils Broader Development

 Through our rich, varied curriculum, our Forest Schools Programme and our love of learning, we provide a stimulating, safe and fun environment where children learn about themselves and the world around them.

 Social, moral, spiritual and cultural education (SMSC) is crucial to the development of all our children and is integrated into the curriculum from Early Years up to Year 6.
 Explicit opportunities to promote pupils’ SMSC are provided in religious education and the non-statutory framework for personal, social and health education (PSHE).
 A significant contribution is also made by the school ethos, effective relationships throughout the school, assemblies and other curriculum activities.

 We promote British values throughout the curriculum and in assemblies.
 The School Council and the Eco Council introduce children to democracy with children voting on issues and being represented at meetings.
 Our Behaviour Policy ensures that children and supported in developing their understanding of right and wrong.
 They also learn about rules and the rule of law.
 Our PSHE work develops children’s ideas and understanding of citizenship.
-Each week every class has an Amazing Me session, allowing children the opportunity to express feelings, ideas, thoughts and concerns.
+Each week every class has a PSHE session, allowing children the opportunity to express feelings, ideas, thoughts and concerns.
 Through this they learn respect and tolerance.

 Contribution to pupils’ behaviour and welfare